Ethiopia–Italy relations: History

 Italy eventually lost its colonies in the region.
 Following years of local resistance and the intervention of British troops during the East African Campaign of World War II, scattered Italian forces continued to fight in a guerrilla war, until the final surrender in 1943.
 Ethiopia regained its independence from Italy in 1947.

 After independence, many Italian settlers remained for decades after receiving full pardon by Emperor Selassie.
 However, due to the Ethiopian Civil War in 1974, nearly 22,000 Italo-Ethiopians left the country.

 Education

 Ethiopia has the largest concentration of Italian schools and cultural institutes in Africa (such as the Scuola Statale Italiana of Addis Abeba), which foster and promote Italian and Ethiopian culture and are free to the public.

 Economy

 The Italian firm Salini Costruttori was chosen by the Ethiopian government to design and build the Millennium or Renaissance Dam on the Blue Nile river, which when completed will be the largest dam and hydroelectric plant in Africa.
 As the Italian engineers had helped to build the first railway from Addis to Djibouti in the past, the Ethiopian government has contracted them again to expand the railroad network along with India and China.

 For the last 20 years, Italy has continued to be among the top 5 trading partners with Ethiopia and a major investor in the Ethiopian economy.

+All imports from Ethiopia to Italy are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.